-An extensive literature review and controlled experiments conducted by the U.S. Air Force revealed that self-protection flare use poses little risk to the environment or animals (U.S. Department of the Air Force, 1997).
+An extensive literature review and controlled experiments conducted by the U.S. Air Force revealed that self-protection flare use poses little risk to the environment or animals (U.S. Air Force, 1997).

-Table 3.0-31 and Table 3.0-33 show the number and location of flares and flare components expended during training and testing activities.
+Table 3.0-32, Table 3.0-33, and Table 3.0-34 show the number and location of flares and flare components expended during training and testing activities.